-The Kennedy Heights Arts Center is housed in the former home of Lewis Kennedy, the founder of Kennedy Heights, built in 1875.
-The gothic-style, wood-frame building sits on 2.5 acres in the heart of Kennedy Heights, adjacent to Pleasant Ridge and Silverton.
+The Kennedy Heights Arts Center is housed in the former home of Lewis Kennedy, built in 1875.
+The historic, wood-frame building sits on 2.5 acres in the heart of Kennedy Heights, a diverse neighborhood in the City of Cincinnati.

 The mission of Kennedy Heights Arts Center is to enhance the life of the surrounding community through arts and cultural experiences that embrace diversity, foster creativity and build community.